Search & Rescue

 - Waterproof Matches

-We are always looking for people who have the desire and time and energy to contribute.
-Our needs are for skilled individuals and funding.
-If you would like to contribute to these needs, please contact us through the Clallam County Sheriff's office at 360-417-2460 and ask for the S.A.R.
-Coordinator.
+We are always looking for people who have the desire, time and energy to contribute.
+Our needs are for skilled individuals and we can assist in the development of those skills.
+If you would like to contribute to these needs, please contact us through the Clallam County Sheriff's office and ask for the SAR Coordinator.

-Search and Rescue personnel are required to complete Clallam County training before being certified.
+Search and Rescue personnel are required to complete Clallam County volunteer training before being certified.
 They are also required to be equipped with a standardized set of personal equipment to spend at least 24 hours in the field self-supported.
-Most of the members are on call 24 hours per day, 7 days per week, and they are notified by text on their personal cell phones.
-Members receive training in First Aid, high-angle technical work, orienteering and night navigation, helicopter rescue loading, and other areas of expertise.
+Most of the members are on call 24 hours per day, 7 days per week, and they are notified through an internal messaging system.
+Members receive extensive training in all areas of SAR skills.